 Greater Niagara Circle Route

+Whatever is your pleasure, excitement, tranquility, discovery, or even fine dining and fine wine, you’ll find it all on your bike along the Greater Niagara Circle Route.
 On your tour, you will pass through bustling urban centers, welcoming towns and quaint villages.
-You’ll visit waterfronts that afford an opportunity to sightsee, swim, or simply take a break from pedalling.
+You’ll visit waterfronts that afford an opportunity to sightsee, swim, or simply take a break from pedaling.

 Along the Friendship Trail, agriculture is the theme, and of course, twice along the way, you’ll experience the Niagara Escarpment.
 With its Carolinian forests and its status as a United Nations Biosphere Reserve.
 Wherever on the circle you chose to begin, you’ll visit seven of Niagara’s twelve municipalities.
 And remember, since you encounter an area that piques your interest then stop.
 You can always take a side-trip to explore even more of the richness of Niagara.